 There’s enough living history in Williamsburg to keep your family busy for days.
 Jamestown Settlement, Colonial Williamsburg, and the American Revolution at Yorktown all have something different to offer families looking to experience 17th and 18th century American history.

 On our most recent visit, my 8-year-old son excitedly ran up and down ladders and from ship to ship.
 Fortunately, a docent dressed as a member of the ship’s crew stepped in.
 She encouraged my son to touch everything in sight and gently guided him towards a few objects for a history lesson.
 Over and over again, the staff pulled my son in for a history lesson despite his original reluctance to participate.
+He a lot of fun playing games in the Native American village too.
 Of course, he was begging to go back the moment that we left and during the rest of our visit to Williamsburg.

-For those that love a good history lesson, the guided archaeological tours at Historic Jamestowne are the best.
-These lectures may not spark an interest for the youngest visitors, but if you already have a young historian or archaeologist in your family, these knowledgeable historians share their love of the site with fantastic storytelling ability.
+For those that love a good history lesson, the guided archaeological tours at Historic Jamestowne on Jamestown Island are the best.
+These lectures about the first permanent English settlement in America may not spark an interest for the youngest visitors, but if you already have a young historian or archaeologist in your family, these knowledgeable historians share their love of the site with fantastic storytelling ability.

 Of course, Colonial Williamsburg, likely America’s most recognizable living history site, is the draw for most families visiting the region.
-Even without a ticket, families can stroll the streets, watch carriages driving the streets of town, take a photo of their children in the stocks, and watch the army march down the main street.
+Even without a ticket, families can stroll the streets of the historic area, watch carriages driving the streets of town, take a photo of their children in the stocks, and watch the army march down the main street.
 However, to really soak in the history and participate, families will want to check the calendar to plan their visit and purchase a ticket, which allows visitors to go inside the buildings, speak with shopkeepers, and take tours.

 A visit to Colonial Williamsburg can be a bit overwhelming because there is simply so much to do.
 I’ve found that it’s best to just wander and see what sparks my family’s interest.
 Check the calendar for any must-see events that might be happening the day of your visit.
 My favorite building and tour is the Governor’s Palace.
 The tour changes seasonally so it is never the same.
 In April, our tour guide discussed the final British Governor’s flight from the capital city as the Revolutionary War began.
 In December, our guide described the holiday festivities, balls and banquets.
 Don’t forget to visit the gardens out back!